I wanted to start this post by giving you my definition of what it means to be a blogger.

 Which brings me to the topic of this post.

 In the past, I’ve struggled finding the right balance between my two contrasting worlds.
 Wedged between the glamorous industry of fashion & beauty… and life as a Christian woman.
-I’m not saying the two worlds can’t coincide -I follow so many incredible girls that do an amazing job of sharing their both their faith and style through their platforms (like Brighton Keller & Kara Stout).
+I’m not saying the two worlds can’t coincide -I follow so many incredible girls who do an amazing job of sharing their both their faith and style through their platforms (like Brighton Keller & Kara Stout).
 But, I do think things can get a little confusing when it comes to chasing success in my career while simultaneously searching for my identity in Jesus.
-I can say this because I know what it feels like to work 150 mph towards your goals, achieve them, and then still feel like something’s missing in the end.
+I can say this because I know what it feels like to work 150 mph towards your goals, actually achieve them, and then still feel like something’s missing in the end.
 This year I learned that sometimes success in business requires huge sacrifices, and at times I found myself sacrificing things like a healthy work-life balance, my relationships, and even my beliefs.
 It’s easy to get a little lost when hours of my day are spent on social media where materialism thrives, comparison is unavoidable, and the more edgy the content the better it performs.
 I’ve always viewed fashion as an expression of creativity and to me it’s never been about vanity or having the latest and greatest.
 Yes, I love beautiful outfits and interiors, but there’s also the Olivia who hibernates at home in the same Arizona Tea sweatshirt 3 days a week and writes and listen to podcasts to escape from all the fluff – and I love that life too.

 Choosing not to conform to the ways of this world was never meant to be an easy task.
 What’s easy is to go along with what everyone else is doing – to fit in with the crowd – to blend.
 But as Christians that’s not what we’re called to do.
 We’re called to set an example of what it looks like to a life influenced by Christ.
 I have the best examples of Christian women in my life who are paving the way for me and showing what it looks like to live a life of purpose.
 My mom and both of my best friends Linds & Rachel.
 They understand what is means to express yourself through style, beauty, and creativity, without letting it overshadow their true purpose.
 I encourage you if you don’t already to draw closer to the women in your life who are inspiring you to be a better person.
 Whether you live in New York City or Granger, Indiana – you can find wonderful & inspiring people everywhere.